DanyaalKara/tree-game/README.md

 A Game with multiple decisions
 It is a simple decision game which is mostly based on your decisons.
 Made with Python.
-Main(1).py is the better version as of right now.
+Main(2).py is the better version as of right now.
+Changelog:
+Added classes for Deaths and Time
+Improved some errors.